≡ Menu

 * Ford Motor’s fiscal year begins on Jan 1 and ends on Dec 31.

-For example, Ford’s vehicle sales in North America have declined by approximately 27% since 2015, down from 3.0 million units reported in 2015 to only 2.2 million units as of 2022.
+Unfortunately, Ford’s vehicle sales have been declining in most regions since 2015.
+For instance, Ford’s vehicle sales in North America have dropped by about 27% since 2015, from 3.0 million units to only 2.2 million units in 2022.
+Similarly, Ford’s vehicle sales in Europe have decreased by over 40% since 2015.

 Back To Table Of Contents